In this comparison report between WooCommerce Vs. Magento, we are going to share with you which one will be the best for your eCommerce business.

 One of the features that you’ll see in many online stores is ‘related products’, where a product that the user is browning is accompanied by other similar or better products.

-Both WooCommerce and Magento have great navigation and simplified Menu styles with support to filters.
+Both WooCommerce and Magento have great navigation and simplified Menu styles with support for filters.

 Overall, WooCommerce is good for small to midsize websites with limited functionality.
 Magento is ideal for big websites with the need for advanced features.